Location: Central Colorado

 Distance: 8.2 miles (Round Trip)

-A nice hike to two pretty lakes cradled beneath the twin-summits of Mt.
+This nice hike travels to two pretty lakes cradled beneath the twin-summits of Mt.
 Sopris.
 Beyond the lakes the trail climbs steeply to the eastern summit of Mt.
 Sopris.

 Distance: 8.2 miles (Round Trip)